What Is Autism?

 For some, the realization of autism comes in adulthood.
 People react to this information differently, but some are deeply grateful for the new insight they have about themselves.

 At this stage, people with autism might navigate enrolling in college, finding appropriate housing, and securing a job.
 In these domains, there are options with varying levels of support for those across the spectrum.

 People with autism face distinct challenges in the workforce, and some are not able to find employment or stay employed.
 However, there is a growing effort among companies to recognize the benefits of neurodiversity, hire people with autism, and support them in their roles.

 Neurodiversity and the Autism Community

-The concept of neurodiversity embraces, celebrates, and respects differences between and among people with autism and other functional but atypical variations in thinking and behavior.
+The concept of neurodiversity embraces, celebrates, and respects differences between and among people with autism and other atypical variations in thinking and behavior.
 Those who support the neurodiversity movement assert there is no one “normal” brain against which all other brains can be measured.
 Therefore, autism should be broadly accepted and recognized as a natural variation on the human neurological condition.

 Advocates point out the valuable skills and contributions of different types of minds, just as they highlight the value of other types of diversity.
 At the same time, some researchers and medical experts believe the concept of neurodiversity can be reasonably applied only to those with high-functioning autism.

 For more, see Neurodiversity and the Benefits of Autism.